marcinbogdanski/rl-sketchpad/README.md

 ### Reinforcement Learning: An Introduction (2nd ed, 2018) by Sutton and Barto

 Implementation of selected algorithms from the book.
-I tried to make code minimalistic and as close to the book as possible.
+Code snippets are as clean, minimal and close to the book as possible.

 <!--* Chapter 1: Introduction -->
 <!--  * Section 1.5: [Tic-Tac-Toe]() -->